 How your art is taxed depends on a mix of where you live, how often you buy and sell, and whether tax authorities see you as a casual collector or a professional investor.
 Countries handle art transactions in surprisingly different ways, which makes understanding local rules essential if you’re building an international portfolio.

-On top of that, most states add sales tax on purchases, typically 4% to 10%, unless you buy in a tax-friendly state like Oregon, Montana, or Delaware.
+On top of that, most states add sales tax on purchases, typically ranging from 4% to 10%, unless you buy in a tax-friendly state like Oregon, Montana, or Delaware.
 Moving art across state lines can even trigger a use tax, essentially recapturing the sales tax if you relocate the piece.

-France and Germany, for example, apply lower VAT rates to art sales than general consumer goods.
+France and Germany, for example, apply lower VAT rates to art sales than to general consumer goods.
 Some EU countries also include art in annual wealth tax calculations, making careful structuring essential.

 Meanwhile, China imposes stiff import duties and VAT on art, pushing many buyers to conduct high-value transactions in Hong Kong, where art trades are completely tax-free.

 No matter where you invest, the documentation burden is substantial.
-Keeping detailed provenance records, purchase invoices, shipping and insurance documents, and professional appraisals isn’t just about protecting authenticity — it’s crucial for proving your cost basis and holding period if you’re ever audited.
+Keeping detailed provenance records, purchase invoices, shipping and insurance documents, and professional appraisals isn’t just about protecting authenticity.
+It’s crucial for proving your cost basis and holding period if you’re ever audited.

 Tax Benefits of Investing in Art